mockingbot/react-native-zip-archive/README.md

 Your callback will be passed an object with the following fields:

 - `progress` (number)  a value from 0 to 1 representing the progress of the unzip method.
 1 is completed.
+- `filename` (string)  the zip file path of zipped or unzipped file.

+*Note: Remember to check the filename while processing progress, to be sure that the unzipped or zipped file is the right one, because the event is a global one.*

 *Note: Remember to unsubscribe!
 Run .remove() on the object returned by this method.*